Are you an international student?

 Published by Afterschool.my on May 17, 2017, 05:07 pm

 Now that many of you have been accepted into Diploma programmes, you may apply to PTPTN.
 But some of you may not even be aware of this.
-To those who are aware, there many be some grey areas that are filled with doubt.
-Therefore, let us explain to you how PTPTN works, right from the requirements all the way to paying them back, and everything in between.
+To those who are aware, there may be some grey areas that are filled with doubt.
+So let us explain to you how PTPTN works, right from the requirements all the way to paying them back, and everything in between.

 Image via SELECCIÓN DE LA HUERTA DIGITAL on Flipboard.com